 Thus, massage therapists are expected to maintain a level of professionalism and ethical behavior.

 A problem occurs when a massage therapist violates trust by committing an action or using conduct that is unbecoming of the massage therapy industry.

 What Is Informed Consent During Massage?

-Whenever you agree to undergo a massage, you must give the therapist your informed consent.
+You must give the therapist your informed consent whenever you agree to undergo a massage.
 You do this when you are given a description of the massage services to be provided and agree to receive them.

 Once you consent to the massage, your massage therapist has an ethical obligation to ensure you receive the massage you agreed to.
 A certain level of trust is established between the client and the therapist.

 Even after you have given informed consent for the massage, you may still take it back at any time during the service if you begin to feel uncomfortable.
 You should tell your therapist any time you feel distressed by their touch.